 Opposition's False, Inaccurate, or Misleading Claims Examples of the Opposition's Claims True or False?
 Male controlling behaviors towards their partners; Past history of exposure to violence; Marital discord and dissatisfaction; Ideologies of male sexual entitlement, and; Weak legal sanctions for violence.512 There is no need for the Istanbul Convention because national laws are more than sufficient.
 Some of the reviewed countries have made this argument.
 In Hungary, the opposition alleges that the important provisions of the treaty-protecting children and combating violence against women-are "properly embedded in Hungary's legal system."
-513 Ratification is therefore not necessary because Hungarian law adequately protects women from domestic violence.
-514 In the Czech Republic, the Minister of Justice Kněžínka and KDU-ČSL Party claim their current legal framework is adequate to address domestic violence.
-515 In Lithuania, the Lithuanian Human Rights Association chair opined that Lithuanian legislation sufficiently prohibits violence against women.
-516 HRDs in Croatia and Ukraine reported similar rhetoric by the opposition that domestic laws are sufficient to protect women in their countries.
-517 Yet those providing direct services to victims stress that laws are not enough.
-518 False.
+Statification is therefore not necessary because Hungarian law adequately protects women from domestic violence.
+State In the Czech Republic, the Minister of Justice Kněžínka and KDU-ČSL Party claim their current legal framework is adequate to address domestic violence.
+In Lithuania, the Lithuanian Human Rights Association chair opined that Lithuanian legislation sufficiently prohibits violence against women.
+HRDs in Croatia and Ukraine reported similar rhetoric by the opposition that domestic laws are sufficient to protect women in their countries.
+Ty Yet those providing direct services to victims stress that laws are not enough.
+States that laws are not enough.
+False.
 The domestic legal framework in the reviewed countries do not effectively address violence against women.
 For example: Hungary's criminal law_requires the victim to cohabitate or have children with her abuser to prompt prosecution.
-The talks of requires at least two separate instances of domestic violence to occur to trigger criminal liability.
+The lab requires at least two separate instances of domestic violence to occur to trigger criminal liability.
 Public prosecution is unavailable for many smaller criminal offenses, and thus victims must privately prosecute, an action most victims are unwilling to do or lack the resources to do.
-20 The Czech Republic Criminal Code punishes domestic violence, rape, sexual assault, and stalking, yet prosecutors and judges have little expertise in these matters.
+The Czech Republic Criminal Code punishes domestic violence, rape, sexual assault, and stalking, yet prosecutors and judges have little expertise in these matters.
 Criminal processes are not victim-centered and often require victims to recount their testimonies multiple times.
 The punishments handed down are weak, and prison is ordered in only 50 percent of sentences.
 Doctors' offices do not have rape kits available and must refer victims to hospitals, where victims are often told they need a police report to qualify for a rape exam.
-21 Lithuania has not trained police and prosecutors on how to enforce the law on marital rape, nor has it implemented effective public information campaigns to change public opinion that sexual violence against a partner should not be criminalized.
+The punishmented effective public information campaigns to change public opinion that sexual violence against a partner should not be criminalized.
 Victims of domestic violence lack consistent access to civil or criminal protection orders.
-A civil protection order can only be obtained if a divorce proceeding has been commenced, while criminal protection measures require reporting domestic violence to police to initiate a criminal proceeding.
+A civil protection order can only be obtained if a divorce proceeding has been commenced, while criminal protection measures require reporting domestic violence to police to initiate a criminal protection order can only be obtained if a divorce proceeding.
 The Criminal Code does not prohibit unwanted stalking.
-22 In Croatia, dual arrests, where the victim is arrested alongside her violent abuser in domestic violence situations, remains common.
-Medical certificate requirements, by a doctor, inhibit prosecution of domestic violence offenses.
-In terms of support services, Croatia lacks a 24/7 hotline available with experts to assist victims of domestic violence.
-T
+The Criminal Code does not prohib